bkeepers/git-history/article.md

-# A Time Travelor's Guide to Git
+# A Time Traveler's Guide to Git

 ## Introduction